NidalShater/AlgoPerfromanceComparison/README.md

 * The order of the data structures in insert operation performance is:
   * __List > Hash Table > TreeMap > BTree > AVLBTree__
-* As we said before Theoretically: Linked-list and Hash Table are better than B-Tree and Red-Black Tree in insert operation, and we approve this practically as shown in the chart above, because to add a new element to a list or to a hash table we just add it to the end of the data structure.
+* As we said before Theoretically: Linked-list and Hash Table are better than Binary trees and Red-Black Tree in insert operation, and we approve this practically as shown in the chart above, because to add a new element to a list or to a hash table we just add it to the end of the data structure.
 *	As shown in the graph we can also see:
 * List is better than Hash Table, because the Hash Table need to insert in Keys and values.
 * BTree is better than AVLBTree, because in insert operation we need balancing operation in AVLBTree that doesn’t exist in BTree.